Felitaur Site

 Goals for this Topic:

-- Learn how to log on to UNIX machines via ssh (secure shell)
+- Learn how to log on to Linux machines via ssh (secure shell)

-- Know how to properly disconnect from a UNIX machine.
+- Know how to properly disconnect from a Linux machine.

 - Understand what is meant by "This is a server oriented class" and not